erandak99/bookstore/README.md

 **Note:**
 * Coupon stored in coupon table.
 * "10% discount for children" stored in category table.
-* Recommended environment is linux(Ubuntu)
+* Recommended environment is linux(Ubuntu-Development done from ubuntu-mint)
 * Since there are no any user registration, cart's books store using a unique id. when user close the browser, cart item will      be lose.